erf/vis-outdated/README.md

 Given a set of *git* repos, we fetch commit hashes using `git ls-remote` and store them on disk.

-We then compare the local hashes with the latest remote hashes to see if they are up-to-date.
+We then compare the local cache with the latest hashes to see if they are up-to-date.

 ## Commands